 PIR sensors & security

-PIR lights like the Nighthawk LED Security Floodlight can also be wired to trigger a chain of slave lights.
+PIR lights like this 50w LED Floodlight with integrated PIR sensor has a movement sensor that would be triggered up to 8 metres with a 120° detection range .
 This is useful for any large commercial premises.
 Advanced CCTV circuits can also be installed and monitored remotely through PCs, tablets, and smart phones.

 PIR lights are also useful at residential entrances, as a practical measure to help locate keys and avoid stumbling on obstacles.
 The Lucide Claire Half Lantern serves as an example.
 Again, these avoid the need for a permanent light, so they’re an energy-saving product in many scenarios.